charmbracelet/vhs/README.md

 Ctrl+C
 Sleep 1

-Type "VHS let's you write terminal GIFs as code."
+Type "A tool for writing GIFs as code."
 Sleep 1
-Ctrl+C
+Left 14 # place cursor before GIFs
+Sleep 0.5
+Space
+Type "Terminal"
 Sleep 1

-Type "Let's take it for a spin."
+Ctrl+E # go to end
 Sleep 1
-Ctrl+C
+Ctrl+U # clear line
 Sleep 1

-Type "gum spin -s line -- sleep 5"
+Type 'echo "Demo your CLIs and TUIs"'
+Sleep 1
 Enter
+Sleep 1

+# Execute gum spin
+Type "gum spin -s line -- sleep 2.5"
+Sleep 1
+Enter

 # Note: VHS will not wait for the running command to finish.
-Use the sleep
-# command to instruct VHS to continue recording.
+# Use the sleep command to instruct VHS to continue recording.
 Sleep 5

+Type "clear"
+Enter
+Sleep 1
 ```

 After we save these commands to a file called `demo.tape`,